liamcottle/meshtastic-map/README.md

 ## MQTT Connection Status

+> TODO: update this section as this info is now outdated.
+MQTT status is determined based on a timestamp we update when a packet is gated to MQTT by that node.

 The map shows a different coloured icon for nodes based on their connection state to MQTT.

 - `Green`: Online (connected to MQTT)